 This was the first to take place anywhere in Britain.
 Bell was later the recipient of the Albert Medal for his groundbreaking invention.

 This spacious and elegant ground-floor room features an RSA commissioned chandelier and two original Adam fireplaces.
 There is a large window that runs the length of the room providing a stunning view of the Strand.

 A modern and contemporary room with a simple Adam ceiling is ideal for smaller presentations, board meetings and candlelit dinners.
 The room currently features a series of etchings by Chris Ofili, on loan from the Arts Council.

 The Vaults offer a series of interconnecting spaces presenting a choice of secluded settings for intimate gatherings or, used as a whole, provide a spectacular backdrop to parties and product launches.

 We welcome visitors with additional needs and have tried to adapt our building and services to meet your requirements.

 We are fully accessible to wheelchair users.
 Please speak to a member of our team or reception for assistance with this.

 Hard of hearing

-Induction loops are installed in majority of the house.
+Induction loops are installed in the majority of the House.
 Mobile loops are available for use in all other rooms.

 Large print versions of our publications and menus are available on request.